Stowford Rise Community Centre, Sidmouth - the new prestige venue for FolkWeek social dances.

 situated for Sidmouth's Waitrose car park (top right of map).

-Following the orange line, it is a 1.2km (approx. 0.75 mile) walk from the main Sidmouth FolkWeek Bulverton campsite entrance.
+Following the orange line, it is a 1.0km (approx. 0.75 mile) walk from the main Sidmouth FolkWeek Bulverton campsite entrance.
 From the campsite to the seafront is about 2.4km.

-The route shown cannot be used in a car.
+The route shown in orange cannot be driven.
 Part of Ice House Lane is one-way and Core Hill Road is not a through road onto Stowford Rise.

 If using a car, refer to this map.
 Drive down Alexandria Road and turn left onto Woolbrook Road.
 Drive past LIDL and turn right into Stowford Rise.